Gupta trial could feature big corporate stars

 Prosecutors have accused Gupta of giving Rajaratnam advance knowledge of Berkshire’s $5 billion investment in Goldman at the height of the 2008 financial crisis and Goldman’s surprise fourth-quarter loss that year.

 They have also accused Gupta of providing non-public information in January 2009 about P&G’s quarterly results and in June 2008 about that company’s sale of its Folgers coffee unit to J.M.
-Smucker Co (SJM.N).
+Smucker Co.

 The defense list names 116 individuals and the government listed 51 people.
 A small number will actually testify at trial.